openedx/edx-documentation/en_us/enterprise_api/source/intro_edx_apis.rst

 Welcome to the Enterprise API user guide.
-This guide will help you get set up to use the edX Enterprise API and give you the information you need to return the results you want.
+This guide will help you get set up to use the edX Enterprise API and give you the information you need to return the results you want for your edX for Business integration.

 .. _About the Enterprise API: